 Worldaway Tours offers a rare 85 DAY TRIP – a once in a lifetime opportunity to become a certified River Guide and Mountain Climbing Guide, two of the most desired adventure certifications!

-Learn the art of Mountain and River Guiding in one of the most exhilarating, diverse, and scenic countries on the planet as the Mountain & River Guide Course takes you deep into the heart of breathtaking Nepal!
+Learn the art of Mountain and River Guiding in one of the most exhilarating, diverse, and scenic countries on the planet as the Course takes you deep into the heart of breathtaking Nepal!

-On one of our most unique tours yet, you’ll not only have the time of your life, but you’ll become a certified Mountain and River Guide!
-Sign up today to chase your dreams and trek across the natural beauty of Nepal!
+On one of our most unique tours yet, you’ll not only have the time of your life, but you’ll become a certified Mountain/River Guide!
+Chase your dreams and trek across the natural beauty of Nepal!